dat255-BurdensBananer/DAT255/README.md

 ### Doc
 #### Team reflections
 Here the weekly team reflections can be found.
+*The last reflection is by the form of a report and is named Final_Reflection_DAT255.pdf.*

 #### Individual reflections
 Here the weekly individual reflections can be found.